 TIP #1: Buy your tickets as early as possible since the tiers sell out fast.

 TIP #2: Pre-arrange your way home to beat the rush for taxis outside the event.
 This could include public transit, a ride from family/friends or maybe a hired driver.
-If you are really stuck and need to get a taxi, it is usually easier to get one a few blocks up from the festival.

 Other Suggestions and Things to Know

-TIP #5: It can be hard to hear your phone inside so always have a designated meeting time and place with your friends.
+TIP #2: It can be hard to hear your phone inside so always have a designated meeting time and place with your friends.

-TIP #6: If you have sensitive ears, or want to still be able to hear at the end of the concert, and 50 years later, don’t stand in front of the speakers.
+TIP #3: If you have sensitive ears, or want to still be able to hear at the end of the concert, and 50 years later, don’t stand in front of the speakers.
 Putting a set of ear plugs in your pocket just in case you want them isn’t a bad idea either.

 Other Information

-For more information about the event click Contact Winter Music Festival.
+For more information about the event, click Contact Winter Music Festival.

 Other articles that might be of interest include the following: